Last updated: 15 March 2022

 b.
 Institutional shareholders

 The Board seeks to build relationships with institutional shareholders.
-The Chairman and CFO make presentations to shareholders and analysts immediately following the publication of its half year and full year results.
-The Company also hosts capital market days inviting both existing and potential new shareholders.
-The Board reviews and approves the material to be used in the half year and full year presentations to shareholders and it is also briefed on the feedback from shareholders by the Chairman and CFO.
+The CEO and the CFO make presentations to shareholders and analysts immediately following the publication of its half-year and full-year results.
+Checkit also hosts capital market days inviting both existing and potential new shareholders.
+The Board reviews and approves the material to be used in the half-year and full-year presentations to shareholders and it is also briefed on the feedback from shareholders by the CEO and CFO.

 3. Principle: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Engaging with stakeholders enables the Group to understand their needs more effectively which in turn helps the Group make more informed business decisions.
-These stakeholders include the Group’s employees, customers, suppliers, regulators and environment, as well as media and political influencers.
+Engaging with stakeholders enables Checkit to understand their needs more effectively which in turn helps Checkit make more informed business decisions.
+These stakeholders include the group’s employees, customers, suppliers and regulators, as well as media influencers.

-- The Group engages with its customers through regular calls and face-to-face meetings.
-Feedback is gathered by analysing how customers use our products and engage with the Group’s marketing content.
+- Checkit engages with its customers through social media, calls, emails, events and face-to-face meetings.
+Feedback on marketing content is gathered by analysing customer sentiment, engagement and how they use our products and services.

-- The Group engages with its employees through anonymous opinion surveys to gather feedback on all aspects of employment within the Group.
+- Checkit engages with its employees through anonymous opinion surveys to gather feedback on all aspects of employment within the group.
 This feedback is both considered by the senior management team and reported to the Board on a regular basis.
-Recognition is given to individual employees’ needs and requirements and employees are encouraged to apply their skills, knowledge and energy.
-The Group recognises the importance of its employees and their training.
-The Group recognises that the needs of the business will continue to change.
-As such, training is and will be offered to enable employees to enhance their skill base to assist the business in meeting future opportunities and challenges.
-The Group continues to keep its staff informed on matters affecting them as employees and the various factors affecting the performance of the Group.
-This is achieved through formal and informal meetings.
-The Executive Team hosts informal meetings with groups of employees as part of maintaining and encouraging an open dialogue on any matter impacting the workplace.
+Recognition is given to individual employees’ needs and requirements, through regular one to one meetings with their manager.
+Checkit recognises the importance of its employees and their personal development.
+Checkit recognises that the needs of the business will continue to change and therefore upskilling and development opportunities will be provided to enable employees to enhance their skill base that supports future business requirements.
+Checkit continues to keep its staff informed on matters affecting them as employees and the various factors affecting the performance of the group.
+This is achieved through formal and informal meetings and written communications.

 4. Principle: Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The Company sets out in its annual report the steps taken to ensure that effective risk management is embedded within the Company culture.
-The Board has identified the principal business and financial risks and has implemented control procedures.
-The Company has an established framework of internal financial controls which is subject to review by the Directors and the Audit Committee considering the ongoing risks faced by the Group.
+Checkit sets out in its annual report the steps taken to ensure that effective risk management is embedded within Checkit’s culture.
+The Board identifies principal business and financial risks and implements control procedures.
+Checkit has an established framework of internal financial controls which is subject to review by the Executive Directors and the Audit Committee considering the ongoing risks faced by the group.

 The Board acknowledges its responsibility for reviewing the effectiveness of the systems that are in place to manage risk.
 However, no such system can provide absolute assurance against misstatement or loss.
-The Board considers that the internal controls that are in place are appropriate for the size and complexity of the Group.
-The key elements of the Group’s internal control environment include:
+The Board considers that the internal controls in place are appropriate for the size and complexity of Checkit.
+The key elements of Checkit’s internal control environment include:

 - clear lines of authority and reporting established;

-- a suite of daily and monthly reports focusing on the key performance and risk areas.
-Such reports include detailed annual budget setting with monthly monitoring and daily reporting including reports on sales, orders and cash balances compared with budget.
+- a suite of regular reports focusing on the key performance and risk areas.
+Such reports include detailed annual budget setting with monthly monitoring and daily reporting including reports on sales, orders and cash balances compared with budgets.

-The Group undertakes regular updates and reviews of its business processes, co-ordinated by the Group quality function to ensure that it not only addresses basic financial controls but that non-financial controls are also in place over areas such as health and safety, environmental issues and adherence to law and regulations.
+The group undertakes regular updates and reviews of its business processes, co-ordinated by the group quality function to ensure that it not only addresses basic financial controls, but that non-financial controls are also in place over areas such as information security, calibration and certification, health and safety, environmental issues and adherence to law and regulations.

-The Group maintains a risk register which not only highlights risks relevant to its businesses but also details the actions being taken to mitigate these risks.
-These registers are reviewed regularly at executive leadership team level and are subject to scrutiny by the Board at least twice a year.
+The group maintains a risk register which not only highlights risks relevant to its businesses but also details the actions being taken to mitigate these risks.
+These registers are reviewed regularly at executive leadership level and are subject to scrutiny by the Board at least twice a year.

-The Board currently comprises the Executive Chairman, Chief Financial Officer and two Non-executive Directors.
-These illustrate the level and range of business experience which the Board believes enables it to provide clear and effective leadership of the Group.
+The Board currently comprises the CEO, CFO and three Non-Executive Directors.
+These illustrate the level and range of business experience which the Board believes enables it to provide clear and effective leadership of the group.

-The Chairman has the responsibility for making sure that the Board agenda concentrates on the key strategic issues together with both operational and financial issues and an approach to good corporate governance.
+The Chair has the responsibility for making sure that the Board agenda concentrates on the key strategic issues together with both operational and financial issues and an approach to good corporate governance.

-As the Group revenue and operations grow the Board may consider adding an additional independent Non-executive Director.
-However, for now, the Board considers its composition appropriate given the size of its businesses, its revenues and profitability.
+As the group revenue and operations grow, the Board may consider adding an additional independent Non-Executive Director.
+However, for now, the Board considers its composition appropriate given the size of its businesses, revenues and profitability.

-The Board meets at least six times a year, and in FY20 it met eight times, with all Directors attending.
+The Board meets at least six times a year.

-The Executive Directors are required to devote substantially all of their working time to the Company.
-Non-executive Directors are required to commit at least ten days a year or more should the need arise.
+The Executive Directors are required to devote substantially all of their working time to Checkit.
+Non-Executive Directors are required to commit at least ten days a year or more should the need arise.

-The Board is supported by an Audit Committee and Remuneration Committee of which Non-executive Directors John Wilson (Chair of Audit Committee) and Rachel Neaman (Chair of Remuneration Committee) are members.
-John Wilson’s AIM and business-based financial experience alongside Rachel Neaman’s senior leadership expertise provide the necessary level and combination of skills and knowledge to each of those Committees.
+The Board is supported by an Audit Committee and Remuneration Committee of which Senior Independent Director John Wilson (Chair of Audit Committee and Remuneration Committee) and Non-Executive Director Simon Greenman are members.
+John Wilson’s AIM and business-based financial experience alongside Simon Greenman’s senior leadership expertise provide the necessary level and combination of skills and knowledge to each of those committees.

 6. Principle: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Board regularly reviews its composition to ensure that it has the necessary breadth and depth of skills to support the ongoing development and growth of the business.
-The Board is satisfied that it has an effective and appropriate balance of skills between the Directors to deliver the strategy of the Company for the benefit of its shareholders over the medium to long term.
+The Board is satisfied that it has an effective and appropriate balance of skills between the Directors to deliver Checkit’s strategy for the benefit of its shareholders over the medium to long term.

 Where new Board appointments are considered, the search for candidates is conducted and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board, including but not limited to gender balance.